 Why not just run in your ball cap?

 A ball cap should suffice for a short run, so if that’s what you have, then go for it!
 However, most baseball caps are 100% cotton, which retains moisture.
 Cotton is a hydrophilic fabric that attracts or absorbs precipitation, water, and perspiration.
 Cotton doesn’t dry fast either, so it wouldn’t be very comfortable to don a baseball cap during a sweaty jaunt or tumultuous weather.
-Traditional ball cap designs are also not well ventilated.
-The more time you spend running, the more returns you’ll see from an investment in a specific running hat.
-If you are interested in wearing a hat while running that looks more like an everyday hat, have a look at the Headsweats TruckAir Hat 5-Panel, which offers technical specifications in a trucker-style hat.
+Traditional ball cap designs are also not well-ventilated.
+The more time you spend running, the more returns you’ll see from an investment in a running-specific hat.
+If you are interested in wearing a hat while running that looks more like an everyday hat, have a look at the Boco Gear Technical Trucker Hat or the Territory Run Co.
+Loowit Trucker Hat, both of which offer technical specifications in a trucker-style hat.

 Why do I get headaches when wearing a running hat?

 External compression headaches caused by headwear occur when the material places continuous pressure on either the forehead or scalp.
 The majority of running hats are one size fits all with an adjustable strap in the back.
 If you experience a headache, adjust the back strap to loosen it.
 Be sure your hat fits well on your head without being too loose — it shouldn’t jostle around — or too tight and restrictive.
-Normally, you should not have forehead imprints or red marks after wearing your hat — unless, you know, a serious wind event happens and you need to buckle down for a while.
+Normally, you should not have forehead imprints or red marks after wearing your hat — unless, you know, a serious wind event happens, and you need to buckle down for a while.
+We found that the Territory Run Co.
+Loowit Trucker Hat did a great job staying in place without being too tight.

 Why is it important to wear a hat when I run?